 Salary Info and Job Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary earned by retail sales workers was $21,780 in May 2015.
-The employment of retails salespersons is expected to grow by 7% between 2014 and 2024, per the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary earned by retail sales workers was $24,340 in May 2018.
+The employment of retails salespersons is expected to decline by 2% between 2018 and 2028, per the BLS.

 Successful electronic sales representatives are ones who proactively go after sales, and provide accurate and useful information to customers.
 Either formal or informal on-the-job training is a typical requirement when starting out, and a higher degree isn't normally required unless you'd like to pursue a supervisory or management role.